 Draft National Education Policy, 2019 And Hindi

 The Draft National Education Policy, 2019 has created a political maelstrom in the peninsular India.
 Every party worth its salt in terms of narrow and opportunistic populism has joined the bandwagon.
 This mostly on the introduction of Three Language Formula.
 This entails that along with English and the regional language, Hindi will be available as an optional language.
 Which, the students can take up Class 6th onwards.
 Hence, the regional parties’ fat cow that is usually up for milking to make them parties was suddenly back.
 Even after repeated assurances, including by the Kasturirangan Commision, who authored the report, that these are only suggestion.
-And these will not be implemented.
+And these will not get any implementation.

 With the thumping mandate handed to YSR Congress, DMK and other regional parties seems to reflect widespread support to this attitude.
 This resistance reflects an extremely atavistic and myopic thinking.
 Overtime, the actions of National parties that based their demographic strength from the North played its role.
 This further became a tool for manipulation for these regional parties into some sort of massive attack on their language, culture and identity.
 The trusting and the incredibly brilliant people of South India end up between rock and a hard place.
 They practically run everything that has science and technology in our country.